covert-labs/covert-labs.github.io/_posts/2020-07-06-all-your-spf-are-belong-to-us-exploring-trust-relationships-through-gloabl-scale-spf-mining.md

 ## Intro to Sender Policy Framework (SPF)

 The Sender Policy Framework (SPF) enables domain name administrators to authorize hosts to use their domain names when sending email (i.e. in the "MAIL FROM" or "HELO" identities in SMTP).
+One of the goals of SPF is to limit spammer's abilities to spoof email messages.
+SPF is limited and is usually used with DKIM and DMARC.
 SPF records are published using DNS TXT records.
 SPF compliant mail receivers use the published SPF records to test the authorization of sending Mail Transfer Agents (MTAs).
 SPF can be used to build complex policies around who can send email on whose behalf.
 Below is an example SPF record for Florida State University.

 <script src="https://gist.github.com/jatrost/544dfbc979332f6948a2bca065830dc5.js"></script>